CPUMadness/PF1/README.md

 # https://www.danielsnodgrass.com

-Thank you for finding the GitHub repository for my portfolio.
-This site is a showcase of my skills, projects, and work experience I've garnered since the womb.
+This site is a showcase of my skills, projects, and work experience I've accomplished throughout my career and schooling.